sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Information Model:

 : An information model is an abstract representation of data, their properties, relationships between data and the operations that can be performed on the data.
 While there is some overlap with a data model, {{RFC3444}} distinguishes an information model as being protocol and implementation neutral whereas a data model would provide such details.

+Internal Collector:

+: Internal Collector: a collector that runs on a target endpoint to acquire information from that target endpoint.
+(TBD: An internal collector is not a SACM component and therefore not part of a SACM domain).

 Management Plane: